hmcts/pcs-frontend/README.md

 docker-compose up
 ```

-This will start the frontend container exposing the application's port
+This will start the frontend container exposing the application's port on `3209`, and a redis instance on port `6379`.
-(set to `3209` in this template app).

-In order to test if the application is up, you can visit https://localhost:3209 in your browser.
+In order to test if the application is up, you can visit http://localhost:3209/ in your browser.
 You should get a very basic home page (no styles, etc.).

 ## Developing